wo-von/schoenschach/log.md

 **Thoughts:** just having a peaceful first day

+### Day 2: July 21st, 2021:

+**Today's progress** started the objects for peices and board.
+Reviewd python obbjects from past courses (MITx 6001 and 6002).
+Added examples from these courses and also CS50's artificial intelligence course.

+**Thoughts** should be much faster and also not overthink everything so that i can get the initial version quickly.
+Also, the idea to make it work via ascii art is probably not very smart, since it does not make the GUI later simpler.
+I guess  i start right away with GUI, there is tkinter and pygame.
+Should decide which one to use

+**TODO** Decide on a GUI library, either tkinter or pygame or maybe sth else.
+Review code of robot visualizer and minesweeper quickly.
 <!-- **Link to work:** [Calculator App](http://www.example.com)

 ### Day 0: February 30, 2016 (Example 2)